 - Purpose: Stream your own media collection legally

-- Safe because: Your own content, official app, no copyright issues
+- Why is it safe: Your own content, official app, no copyright issues

 Emby